-This makes inert all components that are not children of the modal component in the UI.
+This makes inert all components that aren’t children of the modal component in the UI.

 When the component is later removed from the UI or defined as non-modal with

-setChildComponentModal(Component, false), the UI will no longer be inert (unless there was another modal component underneath the removed component).
+setChildComponentModal(Component, false), the UI is no longer inert, unless there was another modal component underneath the removed component.

 // Add a modal component, and make the rest of the UI inert UI.getCurrent().addModal(component); /* other code*/ // Remove the modal component.
-The UI will no longer be inert.
+The UI is no longer inert.
 UI.getCurrent().remove(component);

 To make an already-added component modal, use

 // Make a component modal, and make the rest of the UI inert UI.getCurrent().setChildComponentModal(component, true); /* other code*/ // Make the component non modal.
-The UI will no longer be inert.
+The UI is no longer inert.
 UI.getCurrent().setChildComponentModal(component, false);

 To add a component to the currently active modal component, use

-UI.addToModalComponent(Component), which will add the component under the current modal component.
+UI.addToModalComponent(Component), which adds the component under the current modal component.

-This is intended to be used with components that are not added as part of a layout, such as a dialog, so that they are interactive when a modal component opens up an overlay component.
+This is intended to be used with components that aren’t added as part of a layout, such as a dialog, so that they are interactive when a modal component opens up an overlay component.